The Talks sessions will be held in the Auditorium and built from the abstracts received, except for two Invited talks by local researchers.

 • Multi-Omics: Understanding complex traits via combined gene expression and metabolite networks

-Additionally, we are currently planning four workshops, each of about two hours.
+Additionally, we are currently planning five workshops, each of about two hours.

 Planned Workshops